danni-aless/pmu/README.md

 # pmu
 A Path Margin Monitor Unit (PMU) to measure path delays in IC designs.

-The PMU was devoloped using [IIC-OSIC-TOOLS](https://github.com/iic-jku/IIC-OSIC-TOOLS).
+The PMU was developed using [IIC-OSIC-TOOLS](https://github.com/iic-jku/IIC-OSIC-TOOLS).

 ## How to setup the environment

-1. Clone the [PMU GitHub repository](https://github.com/danni-aless/pmu/) to your local machine or extract the provided ZIP archive.
+1. Clone the [PMU GitHub repository](https://github.com/danni-aless/pmu/) to your local machine.

 2. Install [Docker Desktop](https://docs.docker.com/get-started/get-docker/) on your local machine (for Windows, WSL should be present too).